 Truth be told, however, I was really missing the Panamera’s tech and abundance of touchscreen controls, its roomier cabin, its fantastic sound system and the immediacy of its electric motor’s torque.
 I worried still– now with just one seat to spare, limited luggage room, and what seemed like a very analogue car, I had three days to go and the seminar was over.
 Surely, we would end up in a mall somewhere.

 Apart from the mode-switching Sports Response dial with its 20-second power-on-demand button, Sport Chrono package and PDK, it almost felt like a generation behind in terms of the controls and interface– an almost selfish and unreasonable thought as there is obviously less space in the two-seater’s little cabin.
 The Panamera had genuinely spoiled me.
+That being said, the 7" touch screen and additional display in the dash binnacle still keeps the Boxster on par or above any modern sports car in the industry today.

 As I exited the parking lot, and accelerated, however, I could immediately tell how light, lively and agile the Boxster GTS was.
 And when I took the first real corner on a highway onramp, I had that defining moment of clarity where it all made perfect sense.
 This was not just a sports car; it was a precise, high-performance driving instrument– and it was playing the song of my people.
 The absolute delicacy of the 718 Boxster’s steering feel, and that perfect weight distribution of the car throughout the corner– entry, apex and exit, gave me wild, wild visions of canyon carving and track days at the Palm Beach International Raceway.
 All was forgiven as every one of my senses enjoyed the continued delivery of pure driving pleasure, from its squirrely, scampering launches and sharp corner exits to the rev-matching engine blips when decelerating.